 I was walking blind when Kath relied on me to be there at a vulnerable moment.
 Having shut the curtains, it was my first time opening a window into the stories that defined another’s actions.
 Only then did I realise: I’d grown exhausted of coasting through without leaving a mark on those around me, or them on me.

-Be it working with prefects long after school ACs have been shut off for the day or tutoring my friends through Zoom, I’ve since actively sought to forge a meaningful bond with others—to understand the stories behind their answers to everyday passing questions.
+Be it working with prefects long after school ACs have been shut off for the day, or tutoring my friends through Zoom, I’ve since actively sought to forge a meaningful bond with others—to understand the stories behind their answers to everyday passing questions.
 I still visit that hallway I spent so much time in, except I’m glad to find newly-added doors labelled with my friends’ names, and their photographs beside those dusty picture frames.

 From fights to failures, it's my community that saves me from my lows.
 It’s with the hope of making their hardships slightly more bearable that I’m listening to Kath, sharing tears and giggles when we should be sleeping.

+Hey!
+First, amazing choices of vocabulary, it definitely makes your essay stand out.
+The incorporation of itallics, thoughts, and dialogues also keeps your story from being flat so that’s a great thing to do.
+Making use of your friend’s story to spark your personal growth is definitely interesting to talk about, but it’s always great not to include too much details, or repeat statements regarding insensitivity or self-absorbance, because personality traits aren’t usually easily changeable and we want to make a good impression to the admissions officers reading this.
+Honesty is good, but re-emphasizing it doesn’t sound great.

+The visual—sometimes auditory—imagery you include are also nice to read.
+Some metaphors you included are still a bit unclear but it is definitely great to use them.
+Just make sure that your readers would understand it in the first read without having to reread them.
+Kindly keep in mind that most officers take 5 minutes to go through your application, and it’s a shame if they cannot understand the intentions behind the essay.
+You could ask a friend, or a parent, to read a metaphorical sentence.
+If they understand, keep it.
+If they don’t, you could paraphrase.

+One thing I hope to see from this essay is your feelings and thoughts throughout the essay.
+I could feel your friend’s frustrations, but I’m not sure what your thoughts were.
+I can see what you did to help her or how she affected you, but why help her?
+Why did her story resonate to you?
+After she told you her vulnerabilities, what was the rest of the story?
+I understand that listening to her concerns made you more aware of the need for interpersonal relationships, but how did you suddenly decide to pay more attention to others?
+The flow of the story, as it is, indicates that your experience from hearing Kath’s story suddenly made you do tutoring and help out at school.
+What other meaningful bonds have you had after, maybe even outside of school?
+Please elaborate more.

+Great reflective statement!
+It’s great to end the essay back to the introductory statement.